AhmadHamze/hugo-toha-source/content/posts/opinion/Changing-jobs/index.md

 Here I am at the new job, my first impression is "it is so different from the old job".
 I am not saying it's better or worse, it's just different.

-I am back to a small team, however, unlike before, there are much less pull requests and each of them spend a lot of time getting reviewed.
-Almost, nothing gets merged unless changes are request a few times at least.
+I am back to a small team, however, unlike before, there are much less pull requests and each one of them spends a lot of time getting reviewed.
+Almost, nothing gets merged unless changes are requested a few times at least.

 Reviews are not just about the code, what kind of types you added, the components, or the functions you wrote, it's also about the design, the architecture, and the best practices.

 Why do you add a file?
 Why did you name it such?
 Why is it in this folder not the other?
 Why didn't you refactor the code before adding this feature?
 Why didn't you write tests for this?
 And much more.

 Be prepared to answer these questions, and be prepared to get back to your old branch from two weeks ago because it turns out it is not done yet.
 Oh, and the daily standups, no such thing anymore, this doesn't mean that you can relax and do whatever you want, it means that you have to be more responsible and more independent.

 When a meeting comes, you have to know what to say and what not to say, you have to be prepared before coming into the meeting, both in terms of what you want to say, and what you want to hear.